What are holiday bookings?

 2. Offer exclusive holiday deals online

 Everyone loves a deal, particularly during heavy-spending holiday periods.
-Lure guests in with an online-only deal that they can only secure by booking direct with you.
+Lure guests in with an online-only deal that they can only secure by booking directly with you.

 3. Create holiday content